-I have a boatload of books.
+I have a boatload of herbalism books.
 I confess to being a book hoarder.
-Don’t get me wrong I love love my kindle but not for books that you need to work in, like crafts and herbs.
+Don’t get me wrong I love love my kindle but not for books that I need to work in, like crafts and herbs.

 I wanted to put a list of herbal books together for you guys, the ones that are really the best that I have myself in my own library. the ones that I just love and refer back to over and over again.
 It was hard to just pick 7 of them.
 But I narrowed down my list thinking of the aspiring herbalist and the herbal remedy book that I use the most out of all of them.